HC Teaching Toolkit

 HC Learning Outcomes

-The Honors College has established two learning outcomes.
-These outcomes describe the skills that participation in HC courses and activities (including the honors thesis) allows all HC students develop by the time they graduate.
+The Honors College has established three learning outcomes.
+These outcomes describe the skills and knowledge that participation in HC courses and activities (including the honors thesis) allows all HC students to develop by the time they graduate.

 Equity, Diversity, and Inclusion